 In this case, it might turn out that Ole Nielsen is troubling Tollund Man’s dreamless sleep for very little.
 One of the reasons for taking off Tollund Man’s hat was to send a hair sample to Karin Frei.
 “Ole has been after me to do this for some time, but Tollund Man’s hair is very short,” says Frei.

 Almost a year after telling me this, Frei wrote to give me an early preview of her results.
-They were meager—much less informative than Frei’s investigations of Haraldskjaer Woman and Egtved Girl.
+They were meager—much less informative than Frei’s investigations of Haraldskjaer Woman.
 Frei compared the strontium in Tollund Man’s short hair with the strontium in his femur.
 Small differences in the strontium isotope’s proportions between the two samples suggest that while he spent his final year in Denmark, he might have moved at least 20 miles in his final six months.

 That’s critically important for Nielsen.
 Every new tidbit unravels another thread in the deeply human mystery of these bog bodies.
 “It will never end.
 There will always be new questions,” he says.
 “Tollund Man doesn’t care.
 He’s dead.
 This is all about you and me.”